International Corporate Relocation Services

 Corporate Relocation Expenses

-What it means is that for your employees that are moving overseas, it makes a lot more sense for the company to pay for a larger portion of the expenses directly to the service provider than to pay the employee.
-Depending on the origin and destination combination, lump sum reimbursements typically range between $10k – $20K, this amount could mean a substantial tax burden on the employee that is easily avoidable.
+It means that for your employees that are moving overseas, it makes a lot more sense for the company to pay for a larger portion of the expenses directly to the service provider than to pay the employee.
+Depending on the origin and destination combination, lump sum reimbursements typically range between $10k – $20K, this amount could mean a substantial tax burden on the easily avoidable employee.

 If you are only relocating the occasional employee, then it is still the most reasonable to let them decide which service they want to, and for you to pay directly for the relocation service.
-However, if relocation of employees is something that your company does regularly, we recommend that you contact SDC International Shipping to set up a corporate account with us.
+However, if relocation of employees is something that your company regularly does, we recommend that you contact SDC International Shipping to set up a corporate account with us.

 Corporate Working Overseas